Kaelyn Alexander, LCMCHA

 [she/her]

-Hi there, my name is Kaelyn Alexander and it’s a pleasure to meet you!
+Hi there, my name is Kaelyn (she/her) and it’s a pleasure to meet you.
 I found my passion for counseling through my own experiences with mental health.
-Life is a tough journey, and no one is meant to go through it alone, though it can often feel very lonely.
-My goal as your therapist is to provide a safe, welcoming, non-judgmental space for you to process your experiences, heal your wounds, explore yourself, and continue to grow on your journey.
+Life is a tough journey and no one is meant to go through it alone, though it can often feel very lonely.
+My goal as your therapist is to provide a safe and accepting space for you to process your experiences, heal your wounds, explore yourself, and continue to grow on your journey.
 Counseling allows you to process life events, feelings, and more which often leads to better relationships, solutions to specific problems, and relief from distress.
 Seeking help is a brave decision to make and I’m glad you’re here!

 I am a Licensed Clinical Mental Health Counselor Associate (LCMHCA) in North Carolina.
 I received my Masters in Clinical Mental Health Counseling from the University of North Carolina at Charlotte (UNCC).
-I have experience working with individuals aged 16 and older to manage and build skills to reduce symptoms related to depression, anxiety, stress, grief & loss, self-esteem, suicidal ideation, trauma, self-harm, identity exploration, relationships issues, and other mental health and life concerns.
-My passions extend particularly towards working with individuals in the LGBTQ+ community, the neurodivergent community, and women’s issues.
+I have experience working with individuals aged 16 & older to manage and build skills to reduce symptoms related to depression, anxiety, stress, grief & loss, self-esteem, suicidal ideation, trauma, self-harm, identity exploration, relationships issues, and other mental health and life concerns.
+I have a passion for working with individuals in the LGBTQ+ community, neurodiversity, and women’s issues.
+For those comfortable with animals, my terrier mix therapy dog, Cassie, joins sessions on Thursdays and Fridays to help regulate nervous systems with her snoring.

 With our expertise, dedication, and trauma-informed approach, we’ll match you with an outstanding therapist who can meet you where you are in your journey.